psychemedia/finn-resources/src/birth_bran.md

 CHAPTER IV

-On the following day Fergus called his servant :
+On the following day Fergus called his servant:

 "Has that dog stopped shivering yet?" he asked.